abdul-ak413/wordpress-demo/README.md

 ```

 ## Demo Infrastructure Shortcommings
-- Overall a very high attack service on a Kubernetes Cluster
+- Overall a very high attack surface on a Kubernetes Cluster
 - Secrets are exposed in a base64 format which can easily be decoded
 - Require alot of effort to create a certficate for a user and approve the certficate for the Kubernetes cluster
 - Network policies not created

 ## Teleport
-- Overall reduces the attack service on a Kubernetes Cluster
+- Overall reduces the attack surface on a Kubernetes Cluster
 -